PersieB/Machine-Learning-Lab-1/README.md

 ##3 Salaries.csv is also a dataset obtained from Kaggle.
 Lab 1_Salaries notebook or python file reads the dataset and explores the use of pandas, in answering questions from the dataset.

-NB: The notebooks can be run via Google Colab or Jupiter Notebook.
+NB: The notebooks(.ipnd) can be run through Google Colab or Jupiter Notebook.
 Their respective python files are also available.
+To run the python files (.py) on your local device, kindly make sure that you have 'Numpy' and 'Pandas' installed.